 PERSONAL INJURY.
 All fluids like the ink, solvent and make-up fluid are volatile and flammable.
-They must be stored and handled according to local regulations.
+They must be stored and handled according to the local regulations.
 Work only in areas with good ventilation.
 The cleaning solution is poisonous if taken internally.
 Do not drink.
 Seek medical attention immediately if ingested.

-4 Pull the old ink cartridge (item 1, Figure 6-2 on page 6-5) and the old make-up fluid cartridge (item 2) out of the printer cabinet.
+4 Pull the old ink cartridge (item 1, Figure 6-2) and the old make-up fluid cartridge (item 2) out of the printer cabinet.